USWNT win Olympic bronze medal after thrilling 4-3 victory over Australia

 The United States Women's national team have won an Olympic Bronze medal after a thrilling 4-3 victory over Australia.

-Megan Rapinoe and Carli Lloyd reached scored a brace to help Vlatko Andonovski's side overcome Australia, whose ultimately finished fourth in the tournament despite goals from Sam Kerr, Caitlin Foord and Emily Gielnik.
+Megan Rapinoe and Carli Lloyd each scored a brace to help Vlatko Andonovski's side overcome Australia, who ultimately finished fourth in the tournament despite goals from Sam Kerr, Caitlin Foord and Emily Gielnik.

 Editors' Picks